July 28, 2024

 Crowd of people in train station

-An estimated 354 million people worldwide live with chronic hepatitis B and C.1
+An estimated 304 million people worldwide live with chronic hepatitis B and C, and six thousand people are infected each day.1

-But most of them don’t realise they have hepatitis – only 10% of people with hepatitis C and 20% with hepatitis C have been diagnosed.2, 3
+But most of them don’t realise they have hepatitis – only 10% of people with hepatitis B and 20% with hepatitis C have been diagnosed.2, 3

 According to the World Hepatitis Alliance, the five main barriers to being diagnosed are: